Monday, April 20, 2009

 So I blurted out the whole story to mom and dad, and why I did what I did, and they sort of understood my reasoning.
 They were still pissed at me, and they were pissed at Sister Jean for pressuring me to take the rap, but they chose not to say anything to the bitch, which was all right by me, because, frankly, I had forgotten about the incident.
 “But Jesus,” I thought to myself.
 “What a fucking bitch of a nun!”

 As for David and me, the “bathroom humor” scandal had cost us our friendship.
 I was willing to forgive and forget, but David shunned me for the rest of the year.
-For the first few weeks, I thought he avoided me because he was so embarrassed.
+For the first few weeks, I assumed that he avoided me because he was so embarrassed.
 But, over time, it was clear that his mother told him to stay away from me, and the momma’s boy wasn’t going to rock the boat.
 “Oh well,” I thought.
 “There’s nothing I can do about it.
 The spoiled brat cried his way out of that one.
 I have other friends.”

 This should have been a character-building incident in my life, right?
 Wrong.
 I was a sucker.
 I knew that was the case on the first day of second grade, when everybody was talking about the great birthday party Dave had over the summer.
 Yes, I was the only one in the class who wasn’t invited!
 God!
 Dave’s mom strikes again.
 Was there no end to this fucking affair?